Pediatric Rehabilitation Fellowship

 Didactics

-There are a myriad of didactic opportunities available to the fellow including:
+There are many didactic opportunities available to the fellow, including:

 • Outpatient Rotations

-• Weekly virtual multidisciplinary three dimensional gait lab analysis conference held in conjunction with Hospital for Special Surgery Orthopedics Department with in depth discussion and education regarding three dimensional gait analysis and treatment planning
+• Weekly virtual, multidisciplinary, three-dimensional gait lab analysis conference held in conjunction with the Hospital for Special Surgery’s Orthopedics Department with in-depth discussion and education that includes treatment planning

 • Inpatient Rotations